a-griffiths/AutoSpec/README.md

 ## Further Improvements

-Heres a list of functionality that I'd like to add in the future.
+Heres a list of functionality that I'd like to add in the near future:

 - [ ] Think of a catchy name!
 - [ ] Make progress bar more persistent.
 - [ ] Test on other systems (windows/mac)
 - [ ] Test/adapt code to work with python 2?
+- [ ] Quantify to what degree the cross-correlation is better?
+- [ ] Fix automatic MUSE naming for use with different data.
+- [ ] Create output for summary of results (if successful or error encountered etc).
+- [ ] Probably a lot of other stuff...

+...and some more long term goals:

 - [ ] Create GUI interface.
+- [ ] Direct redshift estimation.
 - [ ] Add option to output fits file for MARZ analysis: github.com/Samreay/Marz
 - [ ] Integrate MUSELET and/or LSDCat input catalogs.
-- [ ] Direct redshift estimation.
 - [ ] Improve speed of continuum subtraction.
 - [ ] Add more options for the user (maybe on a per object basis).
-- [ ] Probably a lot of other stuff...

 ## Versions